TECHNICAL STAFF

 Evan Munn

-Munn joins the Kickers after serving on the Oregon State men’s soccer team’s coaching staff headed by Greg Dalby who led the Beavers to the NCAA Final Four during the Fall 2023 season.
+An Olympia, Washington native, Munn initially joined the Kickers as Goalkeepers Coach on January 17, 2024.
+Coming from the college ranks, Munn served on the Oregon State men’s soccer team’s coaching staff headed by Greg Dalby who led the Beavers to the NCAA Final Four during the Fall 2023 season.
 Munn worked directly with OSU’s standout goalkeeper Luis Castillo who enjoyed a career year between the pipes.
 Castillo was an All-PAC-12 First Team honoree while posting six shutouts and only allowing three goals in five postseason games.

 Before serving on Dalby’s staff, Munn assisted the Bend Timbers FC’s goalkeeping director and coached girl’s teams from 2021-22.
 In 2021, he also coached at Philomath High School outside of Corvallis, Ore. when the Warriors claimed the Class 4A State Championship.